Fixtures #

 Shared instruments #

-Locking is per resource (the VISA address, COM port, or other connection identifier registered with InstrumentServer), so roles sharing one physical session serialize while roles on independent sessions run in parallel.
+Locking is per resource (the VISA address, COM port, or other connection identifier), so roles sharing one physical connection take turns, while roles on separate connections run at the same time.

 Switched routing #